 Recent Risperdal Settlement Awards: Where Johnson & Johnson Went Wrong

 Although the company denies any wrongdoing, evidence suggests that Johnson & Johnson intentionally targeted children, despite the FDA’s refusal to approve Risperdal.
 In fact, according to emails, sales training manuals and business plans brought forward in the Pledger and Yount case, the company organized a sales unit specifically to promote the drug’s off-label use in children and the elderly.

 Off-label sales skirts around the issue of prohibiting public drug promotion (i.e. commercials, advertisements, etc.).
 Exactly how does a company promote prescription drugs off-label?
 Essentially, it means their salespeople meet with physicians and encourage them to promote prescription drug use in prohibited patient populations.

-In Pledger’s case, a salesman confessed to giving thousands of samples to Pledger’s doctor in Birmingham, AL. He states that he did not know this doctor was a “pediatric neurologist” and he had “no way of knowing that the doctor wasn’t treating adults.”
-By allowing and even encouraging sales representatives to target pediatric doctors, Janssen Pharmaceuticals illegally promoted Risperdal “off-label.”
-As a result, thousands of young boys have suffered from unnecessary, devastating side effects.
-This evidence has been used against the drug giant not only in cases representing young boys, but also elderly patients.
+In Pledger’s case, a salesman confessed to giving thousands of samples to Pledger’s doctor in Birmingham, AL. According to court testimony, this salesman didn’t know Pledger’s doctor was a “pediatric neurologist.”
+Further, he had “no way of knowing that the doctor wasn’t treating adults.”
+However, the jury in Pledger’s case ruled otherwise.
+As a result, thousands of young boys experienced unnecessary, devastating side effects.
+Lawyers still use this evidence against the drug giant in cases representing young boys as well as elderly patients.